sighupio/fury-distribution/README.md

 - Certified everything is working
 - Document it
 - Document how to extend it
-- Make a binary to orchestrate the installation
+- Make a binary to orchestrate the installation (Optional)
   - Opcional CNI as we can install this distribution on top of Cloud Providers
   - Optional HA ElasticSearch deployment
   - Optional Dual Ingress
     - Be careful with the cert-manager cluster-issuer
+  - Optional Velero Cloud (aws, gke, aks)
+    - If choosen a cloud DR deployment, a terraform module has to be instantiate to create "cloud-credentials" and VolumeSnapshotsLocation/BackupLocation CRDs from the output of the module.